SolangeUwera/property-pro-lite/README.md

  3.API

  # Tech/Frame work used
  build with VS code

  # Required Feature

- - User can sign up.
+User can sign up.
-- User can login.
+User can login.
-- User (agent) can post a property advert.
+User (agent) can post a property advert.
-- User (agent) can update the details of a property advert.
+User (agent) can update the details of a property advert.
-- User (agent) can mark his/her posted advert as sold.
+User (agent) can mark his/her posted advert as sold.
-- User (agent) can delete a property advert.
+User (agent) can delete a property advert.
-- User can view all properties adverts.
+User can view all properties adverts.
-- User can view all properties of a specific type - 2 bedroom, 3 bedroom, mini flat etc.
+User can view all properties of a specific type - 2 bedroom, 3 bedroom, mini flat etc.
-- User can view a specific property advert.
+User can view a specific property advert.

+# optional feature
+- User can reset password.
+- flag/report a posted AD as fraudulent.
+- User can add multiple pictures to a posted ad.
+- The application should display a Google Map with Marker showing the red-flag or intervention location. -

  # Build status